Thursday 1st December

 In Maths we have started to look at patterns.
 We looked at simple repeating patterns for example with our coloured cubes we made a pattern that went like this - red, blue, red, blue, red, blue.
-As the week went on we started to look at more complicated patterns. we tried 3 colour patters and we even tried to make some shape patterns.
+As the week went on we started to look at more complicated patterns.
+We tried 2 colour patterns and we even tried to make some shape patterns.

 This week we have been learning about India.
 We read "Good Night India" by Nitya Khemka and we learnt about lots of different landmarks in India.
 We looked at the Taj Mahal and the very modern temple in New Dehli called the Lotus Temple.
 We also thought about a time when we had seen a temple in England.
 We pass a temple every time we go to the Litten Nature Reserve.
-Another teacher came to see us and she showed us some traditional sarees that come from India, they were beautiful.
-We wrote some sentences to describe her sarees.
 We were very excited to learn about some traditional Indian food and we even made some nan bread.

 In Maths we learnt about 1 less (fewer).
 We learnt that we had to take one object away from our group to find out what one less is.